rexkenley/d365EmailTemplate/README.md

 A d365 CE package that would allow users to create visually rich email templates.

-*Currently working on the pcf version of this product.
-Please let me know if any of my changes break current functionality.
-Thank you.*
+*Please use this [commit](https://github.com/rexkenley/d365EmailTemplate/tree/8814124537920d0ca921a040f037910dd309ada7).
+I decided to create the pcf version as a sepearate project.*

 ## Installation